 For an injured person who has had to undergo spinal fusion because of someone else’s negligence, it is only right to seek compensation.
 However, many end up getting much less than they deserve.
-The claims process is a complicated legal maze, discouraging many victims from pursuing it further.
+The claims process is a complicated legal maze, discouraging many victims from pursuing their cases further.
 Insurance companies are also prepared to undermine injury claims or even completely deny them.

 Trusted Ohio Spinal Fusion Lawyer

-For over 30 years now, the Fitch Law Firm has been providing reliable legal services to injury victims in Ohio.
-Hundreds of clients have trusted the firm not only for its skilled and relentless legal representation, but also for the commitment it gives to each client.
+For over 30 years now, the Fitch Law Firm LLC has been providing reliable legal services to injury victims in Ohio.
+Hundreds of clients have trusted the firm not only for its skilled and relentless legal representation–– but also for the commitment it gives to each client.
 The firm competently handles each case so that the client can focus on healing and getting back on track.